Skip to main content

 cifuzz create cpp -o <path to fuzz test>

-We recommend creating your Fuzz Tests close to the code being tested, just as you would for a unit test.
+Create your Fuzz Tests close to the code being tested, just as you would for a unit test.

 Integrate a Fuzz Test into your project